-Funky Modern style is vibrant, exuberant and eccentric.
+Funky Modern style is vibrant, exuberant, and eccentric.
 It’s like the love child of Austin Powers and Lady Gaga – sophisticated, colorful and certainly original, with just a touch of rebelliousness.
 It keeps reminding us to “Toss Out the Rules!”

-Funky Modern is an explosion of color, a circus, a Fellini movie and a highly organized mass of chaos all rolled into one.
+It’s an explosion of color, a circus, a Fellini movie and a highly organized mass of chaos all rolled into one.
 Although it may not follow the rules, remember the old saying: you have to know the rules to break them.

 Funky Modern has both unlimited possibilities and specific characteristics – the key is to use the tested ingredients to create a new and unique meal.
 The designs featured in this post are successful because, although they look haphazard and free, they are actually carefully crafted and executed… in a really fun and rebellious way!

-Although it’s clearly contemporary, Funky Modern shares some characteristics with Funky Old School: bright colors, bold geometry, flashy patterns and original typography that can be used as a design element.
+Although it’s clearly contemporary, Funky Modern shares some characteristics with Funky Old School: bright colors, bold geometry, flashy patterns, and original typography that can be used as a design element.

 But don’t put Funky Modern in a corner!
 It’s a renegade, breaking rules and bucking convention.
 In fact, Funky Modern puts a new spin on its Old School cousin by incorporating the current trend of overlay and transparency to create truly original and eye-catching contemporary designs.

 Let’s look further at the characteristics of Funky Modern and its similarities and differences to Funky Old School.